giantswarm/kocho/docs/getting_started.md

 $ make
 ```

 The Makefile builds kocho by default for Linux.
-If you are running on Mac OSX,
+If you are running on Mac OS X,
 please set `GOOS=darwin` before calling `make`:

 ```
 $ GOOS=darwin make
 ```

 You now should find a `kocho` binary file in your current folder.

 ## Configuring Kocho

-At first, lets initialize cloudconfig and cloudformation templates.
+First, let's initialize cloudconfig and cloudformation templates.
 By default
 Kocho assumes they are in `templates/`.

 ```